tylertian123/engsci-notes/2024_winter/aps360_deep_learning/lec3.md

 ![Batch normalization.](./imgs/lec3_6.png){width=70%}

-* Batch normalization: normalize activations batch-wise for each layer
+* Batch normalization: normalize activations batch-wise for each layer, done right before activation, but after multiplying by weights and adding bias
 	* Again we add some amount of noise $\epsilon$ to prevent dividing by zero
+	* This "centers" the data around the active region of the activation function (around zero), which speeds up training
 	* After normalization, we can scale and shift the data as well (not used too often)
 		* This adds more parameters to be learned
 	* We still need to normalize during inference time since the network is used to seeing normalized data